binh-vu/ream/README.md

         ...
 ```

-The two actors made your code be more modular and closer to releasable quality.
-To define the linking pipeline, use `ActorGraph`
+The two actors make the code more modular and closer to releasable quality.
+To define the linking pipeline, we can use `ActorGraph`:

 ````python
 from ream.prelude import ActorGraph, ActorNode, ActorEdge